CodeScop/Oge-Mai-Field-Guide/guideintro.md

 - **Intro:** Intro and general advice upon entering an area.
 Also likely to be opinionated.
 - **Sidequests:** A quick list of all sidequests available when you enter, together with recommendations about which ones to prioritize and which ones might be better off waiting to complete.
 More opinions!
-- **Monsters:** A quick list of all monsters available in the area, what they require, and what they drop.
 - **Main Quests:** Going through the main quests in sequence with tips on how to complete them

 ### [Area] Summary

-- **Sidequests:** Listing all the sidequests available when you leave, together with a few more recommendations (and any sidequests unlocked by those sidequests, so you can see what's there)
+- **Sidequests:** Listing all the sidequests available in the area when you leave, together with a few more recommendations (and any sidequests unlocked by those sidequests, so you can see what's there)
-- **Monsters:** This time, instead of just telling you WHAT the monsters drop, I tell you HOW MUCH they're likely to drop, the better to help with farming resources.
-Also, we're adding in any monsters unlocked going through the area.
+- **Monsters:** A complete list of all monsters available in the area when you leave, together with their requirements, time, XP, and the range of drops.
 - **Resources:** This gets included in the Summary about half the time: if this is the only Area you've unlocked in the Region, I summarize all the resources available in the Area with at least some reference to all the resources in the game so far.
 If this is the last Area, I save the Resource Summary thing for the Region summary, because it'd basically be the same info twice.
-- **Battle Gear:** This isn't consistent as I write this intro, but a lot of the earlier areas have a special Battle Gear section that repeats ONLY info about Resources which can be equipped and improve your stats, so you can compare what's available.
-- **List of Available Quests:** This lists nothing but the names of the quests... with indents to (hopefully) make it clear which quests unlock/are unlocked by other quests vs. which quests are standalone
+- **List of Available Quests:** This lists nothing but the names of the quests for this section... with indents to (hopefully) make it clear which quests unlock/are unlocked by other quests vs. which quests are standalone

 ### Region Resources

-This is a recap at the end of each Region, and it is nothing but a long list of **ALL the resources available in a region,** **Oge-Mai Areas and Expedition Areas alike**, including how you can get them in battles, as quest rewards, as chest drops, how you buy them, how you craft them, how you use them, whether you can afford to sell them... and, in later regions, it will also list the name of resources available only in older regions and let you know which region has the detailed info.
+This is a recap at the end of each Region, and it is nothing but a long list of **ALL the resources available in a region,** **Oge-Mai Areas and Expedition Areas and Hunt alike**, including how you can get them in battles, as quest rewards, as chest drops, how you buy them, how you craft them, how you use them, whether you can afford to sell them... and, in later regions, it will also list the name of resources available only in older regions and let you know which region has the detailed info.

-(And some of these will also have a full list of Battle Gear, but again, inconsistent as of this writing.)
+(And some of these will also have a full list of Battle Gear, but that's inconsistent as of this writing.)

 ###Region Bestiary

 Can't remember what Area had that monster?
 Check out the Region Bestiary!
-All the info on monsters from the Area Summary, plus a code to tell you every location they appear at in the game so far, PLUS a list of all quests so far featuring the monster. **(Note that if you have picked up multiple quests requiring you to battle a monster, every battle you win counts toward ALL those quests.
+All the info on monsters from the Area Summary, plus a code to tell you every location they appear at in the game so far, PLUS a list of all quests so far featuring the monster. **(Note that if you have multiple quests requiring you to battle a monster in your questbook, every battle you win counts toward ALL those quests.
 It's efficient to dovetail those quests as much as possible.)**

+### Region Quests

+Trying to figure out where you picked up that sidequest, or what comes next?
+Check out the listing of All The Quests, starting with the main quests and continuing to the sidequests in alphabetical order.

 ## Expedition Areas

-After you've finished all the Main Quests in a Region (or the Main Quests in the first Area of the Region, as of now in the Water Region), a brand-new sidequest will pop up giving you the chance to unlock the Expedition for the Region.
+After you've finished all the Main Quests in an Area, a brand-new sidequest may pop up giving you the chance to unlock an Expedition.

 I recommend NOT using the Guide for these, unless you're in a hurry.
 Until you get to the Dust Region deep in the game, they're entirely optional for the Main Quests, and it's more fun to explore them on your own.